benchmark-action/github-action-benchmark/README.md

 #### Stability of Virtual Environment

-As far as watching the benchmark results of examples in this repository, amplitude of the benchmarks is about +- 10~20%.
+As far as watching the benchmark results of examples in this repository, the amplitude of the benchmarks is about +- 10~20%.
 If your benchmarks use some resources such as networks or file I/O, the amplitude might be bigger.

 If the amplitude is not acceptable, please prepare a stable environment to run benchmarks.
 GitHub action supports [self-hosted runners](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/about-self-hosted-runners).

-### Customizing benchmarks result page
+### Customizing the benchmarks result page

 This action creates the default `index.html` in the directory specified with `benchmark-data-dir-path` input.
-By default every benchmark test case has its own chart in the page.
+By default, every benchmark test case has own chart on the page.
 Charts are drawn with [Chart.js](https://www.chartjs.org/).

-If it does not fit to your use case, please modify the HTML file or replace it with your favorite one.
+If it does not fit your use case, please modify the HTML file or replace it with your favorite one.
 Every benchmark data is stored in `window.BENCHMARK_DATA` so you can create your favorite view.

 ### Versioning